Alumni Benefits & Services

 GW Law's Center for Professional Development & Career Strategy offers Alumni Career Services to JD alumni who are at least one-year post-graduation*.
 Staff members are available to meet in person or to speak with graduates by phone.
 We are happy to discuss resume and cover letter preparation, interviewing tips and preparation, job search and career-related resources, job search strategies, networking, informational interviewing, and any other issues of interest to graduates.

-*All other alumni should contact the Career Center to be referred to the appropriate counselor.
+*All other alumni should contact the Career Development Office to be referred to the appropriate counselor.

 As a GW Law alumni you have access to alumni email and an online alumni directory.